radosz99/Java-AdvancedTechniques/README.md

 - [Maven](https://maven.apache.org/download.cgi)

 ### Description
-*Application as a foundation for cw10*
+*Application as a foundation for cw10*.
+To use you must go back to commit `b186556`.

 [5,5,4-game](https://en.wikipedia.org/wiki/M,n,k-game) in JavaFX.
-You can play with computer or with other person on the same app (left and right clicks).
+You can play with computer (random algorithm) or with other person on the same app (left and right clicks).

 ### Running
 In project main folder: